PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 out every week, each one boasting of its huge parameter count and its training corpus of billions of tokens.
 Last year, we had two big open-source models:

-- OPT, a 75B open-source model released in May 2022 by Facebook AI.
+- **OPT**, a 75B open-source model released in May 2022 by Facebook AI.
-- BLOOM, a 176B open-source model released in July 2022 by model aggregator HuggingFace, in tandem with French research agencies CNRS and GENCI.
+- **BLOOM**, a 176B open-source model released in July 2022 by model aggregator HuggingFace, in tandem with French research agencies CNRS and GENCI.
-  - Hugging Face later released BLOOMZ in November 2022, a version fine-tuned for following instructions.
+  - Hugging Face later released **BLOOMZ** in November 2022, a version fine-tuned for following instructions.

 Then, over the last four months, we've had:

-- Pythia, a 12B open-source model released on February 13 2023 by Eleuther AI, focused on helping interpretability research.
+- **Pythia**, a 12B open-source model released on February 13 2023 by Eleuther AI, focused on helping interpretability research.
-- LLaMA, a 65B model released on February 24 2023 by Facebook AI, to academia at first, and quickly leaked to the public.
+- **LLaMA**, a 65B model released on February 24 2023 by Facebook AI, to academia at first, and quickly leaked to the public.
-- FLAN UL2, a 20B model released on March 3 2023 by Google Brain, based on the "T5 with mixture-of-experts" architecture.
+- **FLAN UL2**, a 20B model released on March 3 2023 by Google Brain, based on the "T5 with mixture-of-experts" architecture.
-- Stanford Alpaca, a version of LLaMA fine-tuned for instruction-following, released on March 13 2023.
+- **Stanford Alpaca**, a version of LLaMA fine-tuned for instruction-following, released on March 13 2023.
-- Cerebras-GPT, a 13B open-source model released on March 28 2023 by
+- **Cerebras-GPT**, a 13B open-source model released on March 28 2023 by
   AI-specialized cloud computing company Cerebras.
-- Vicuna, another version of LLaMA fine-tuned for conversation, using user-shared conversations logs from ChatGPT, released on March 30 2023.
+- **Vicuna**, another version of LLaMA fine-tuned for conversation, using user-shared conversation logs from ChatGPT, released on March 30 2023.
-- Koala, a LLaMA fine-tuned for conversation, released on April 4 2023 by Berkeley researchers.
+- **Koala**, a LLaMA version fine-tuned for conversation, released on April 4 2023 by Berkeley researchers.
-- Replit-Code, a 3B open-source model trained from scratch on code completions, released on April 26 2023 by SAAS company Replit.
+- **Replit-Code**, a 3B open-source model trained from scratch on code completions, released on April 26 2023 by SAAS company Replit.
-- StarCoder, a 15B open-source model trained from scratch on code completions, released on May 4 2023 by HuggingFace.
+- **StarCoder**, a 15B open-source model trained from scratch on code completions, released on May 4 2023 by HuggingFace.
-- MPT, a 7B open-source model released on May 5 2023 by AI cloud orchestrator MosaicML.
+- **MPT**, a 7B open-source model released on May 5 2023 by AI cloud orchestrator MosaicML.

 (All the sizes are given in numbers of parameters; "a 42B model" means a model with 42 billion weights in its neural network.
 Most of these models were also released with smaller versions which I'm not listing.)

 That's a lot.
-Each of the models I've listed is available online in one form or another; most are open-source and even allow commercial use.
+Each of the models I've listed is available online in one form or another; most are open-source and some even allow commercial use.

-So there's nothing stopping your from loading one of these models on your computer or, more likely, a Google Colab notebook, and start experimenting with them, to get results as good as you'd get from GPT-3 or ChatGPT.
+So there's nothing stopping your from loading one of these models on your computer or, more likely, a cloud VM, and start experimenting with them, to get results as good as you'd get from GPT-3 or ChatGPT.

 Or, well, that's what's advertised.